algolia/algoliasearch-alexa/README.md

 Specify a key-value pair where the key is the intent handler name and the value is an object.
 That object contains a function `answerWith` which will be invoked following the Algolia search.
 This accepts one argument: an object with values for the keys of `results` from Algolia and `event` from the Alexa service.

+#### Localization

+You can set your localization strings via the `languageStrings` option on the top level object.
+Within the intents, you will invoke them with `this.t` as normal.
+[See here for more information](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs#adding-multi-language-support-for-skill) on localizing a skill.

 ## Dev

 ```